SirPryderi/CSCU9T6-Exam-Notes/README.md

 ## Time Series Forecasting
 ### Time Series
-**A Time Series** is a sequence of values or events where the next event is determined by events that precede it.
+A **Time Series** is a sequence of values or events where the next event is determined by events that precede it.

 A time series reflects the **process** being measured.
 This process has certain **components** that affect its behaviour.

 The **level** of a time series is the average of the values of the series at each point in time.
-If the average remains the same, the sereis is said to be **stationary**.
+If the average remains the same, the series is said to be **stationary**.

-A time series is said to have a **trend** if its values increases or decreases continuously over time (non-stationary).
+A time series is said to have a **trend** if its value increases or decreases continuously over time (non-stationary).

 A **season** is any period of time that repeats through the data.

-**Cycles** are smooth undulations of a process (often physical).
+**Cycles** are smooth undulations of a process (often physical) and with a sine-like behaviour.

 ## Time Series Forecasting Techniques
 Different techniques are designed to work with a specific component of a time series.
 More than one technique might be necessary to effectively predict the time series.